Ohio Gov. Mike DeWine vetoes bill banning gender-affirming care for transgender minors - KESQ

 For transgender minors and their families in Ohio, “the consequences of this bill could not be more profound,” he said.
 “Ultimately, I believe this is about protecting human life.”

-Decisions about gender-confirming care should be made by the minor, parents and medical professionals, he said.
+Decisions about gender-confirming care should be made by the minor, parents and medical professionals, DeWine said.

+Gender-confirming care includes a wide range of treatments, DeWine said, and there’s a “fallacy out there” that such care “goes right to surgery.
+It just doesn’t.”

+Two-thirds of youth who seek counseling don’t even progress to receiving medication, he said.

 In August, the North Carolina legislature’s Republican supermajority overrode vetoes from the state’s Democratic governor on three bills targeting transgender youth.